nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ![Step 1 Object Diagram](team/alinazheng_addsatisfactioncommand_uml/AlinaZheng_AddSatisfaction_Step1ObjectDiagram.png)

 Step 2.
-The user types the command `add satisfaction Bob 5`.
+The user types the command `add satisfaction bob 5`.
 In the `Duke` class, a `Command` object is created by invoking the `CommandParser` class's constructor on the user input.
 The details of this step are further described below.